ethereum/consensus-specs/specs/light_client/merkle_proofs.md

 #### Proofs for execution

-We define `MerklePartial(f, arg1, arg2..., focus=0)` as being a `MerklePartial` object wrapping a Merkle multiproof of the set of nodes in the hash tree of the SSZ object `arg[focus]` that is needed to authenticate the parts of the object needed to compute `f(arg1, arg2...)`.
+We define `MerklePartial(f, arg1, arg2..., focus=0)` as being a `SSZMerklePartial` object wrapping a Merkle multiproof of the set of nodes in the hash tree of the SSZ object `arg[focus]` that is needed to authenticate the parts of the object needed to compute `f(arg1, arg2...)`.

-Ideally, any function which accepts an SSZ object should also be able to accept a `MerklePartial` object as a substitute.
+Ideally, any function which accepts an SSZ object should also be able to accept a `SSZMerklePartial` object as a substitute.